zubairabid/wikisite_experiment/_posts/2017-02-22-frequently-asked-questions.md

 How do you calculate the overall product rating?

-> First, a score is computed for each feature (e.g battery, display, etc) of the product by taking into account factors such as - volume of opinion, split of positive vs negative opinion, strength of sentiment, etc - and stack ranking them against all other products in the category.
+> First, we get a sense of how good each feature (e.g battery, display, etc) of the product is by taking into account signals such as - number of mentions of the feature across all reviews, split of positive vs negative opinion, strength of sentiment, etc, and then comparing each feature of a product with other products in the category.
 > Then, all the individual feature scores are combined, giving due importance to critical features, to get the overall rating.
 This rating is converted to a percentile view and presented.

 I noticed some discrepencies in the data quality?
 What do I do?